What Is a Business Administration in Entrepreneurship Degree?

 For additional information on the outlook of particular executive jobs, the Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including entry-level education, overall working environment, and employment prospects.

 Business Administration Careers

 Business administration careers include the following:

-After graduation, Nathan M. Bisk College of Business students are prepared to successfully enter business administration careers or continue to graduate studies, often pursuing an MBA, the M.S. in Innovation and Entrepreneurship, or even attending law school.
+After graduation, Nathan M. Bisk College of Business students are prepared to successfully enter business administration careers or go to graduate school at Florida Tech to pursue their MBA.
+Students in the entrepreneurship program are eligible for entrance into Florida Tech’s FastTrack MBA program.
 For business administration students or those interested in being a serial entrepreneur, Florida Tech provides a solid educational foundation.